oerpli/oerpli.github.io/_posts/2021-04-03-fdf-counter-arguments.md

 Therefore, I would conclude that people talking about those two risks are mostly just parroting what other people were saying without having spent a few minutes seriously thinking about it as it doesn't hold up to  basic scrutiny.
 If anyone has counter arguments, feel free tell me on [twitter](https://twitter.com/oerpli) or wherever else you would prefer (contact information is available on the main page of this blog).

+[^1]: Michael Lin, PhD-MD (Associate Professor at Stanford) calls the higher chance of immune escape by a FDF vaccination program "Twitter Wisdom" and argues that it is not backed up by any data (with which I agree).
+The basic argument is that the overall time the virus has to mutate (average days per infection * people that are likely to be infected) is vastly higher when a two-dose vaccination strategy is used.
+[Twitter Thread](https://twitter.com/michaelzlin/status/1346548426427699201)